2. Basics of Logic Design

 2. Formulate function \(\mathcal{F}(A,B,C) = (D, E, F)\) through Boolean equations, i.e., find Boolean equations which encode the provided textual descriptions.

-3. Design a combinational circuit in Digital which implements the function \(\mathcal{F}\).
-Label your inputs (A, B and C) and your outputs (D, E, F).
-Verify your circuit by comparing its Digital-generated truth table with yours.
+3. Design a combinational circuit in Digital that implements the function \(\mathcal{F}\).
+Label the inputs (A, B and C) and outputs (D, E, F).
+Verify the circuit by comparing Digital’s truth table with yours.

 4. If not already done in the previous task: Design a similar circuit which only uses two-input gates.